Zhaoshan-Duan/CovidSearchWordTrend-ShinyApp/README.md

 ## Limitations of Google API

-One major limitation of Google Trends is that we could only request a query of maximum five terms at the same time.
-This limitation of the package makes it difficult to visualize the data at scale.

 We also need to note that since the searches are voluntary, each of these searches was conducted for its own reason (exploring a topic, clarifying a term, seeking evidence to bolster an argument).
 Therefore,